Carrying Greece across the World

 In February 2008, George Dalaras participated in the production entitled “George Dalaras “Enchanted Songs”, Tribute to Rembetiko” directed by Sotiris Chatzakis, at the Athens Concert Hall.
 George Dalaras collaborated with Babis Stokas, Sofia Papazoglou, Zacharias Karounis and Aspasia Stratigou.
 The tribute was highly acclaimed by both critics and audience.
 The same performances were repeated in March 2009.

-In April 2010, George Dalaras started another European Tour entitled “Encore Tour”.
+In April 2010, George Dalaras started the first part of another European Tour entitled “Encore Tour”.
 Michalis Tzouganakis and Despina Olympiou shared the stage with George Dalaras.
 The tour included fourteen cities in the most famous and prestigious concert halls, theatres and stadiums, where the tickets were sold out.
-The tour continued in Australia, in October 2010 with three sold out concerts.

-In July George Dalaras cooperated for the first time with the Istanbul State Symphony Orchestra conducted by Hakan Sensoy, in a unique sold out concert, accompanied by Aspasia Stratigou.
+In July 2011, George Dalaras collaborated for the first time with the State Symphony Orchestra of Istanbul, under the direction of the maestro Hakan Senoy, in a unique concert.

 Over the years, George has won many hearts through his commitment to worthy causes and his concern with social issues.
 His fight for justice and his support for the politically or socially oppressed have made him a focus for humanitarian activists.
 He is particularly energetic in his support of causes associated with labor movements, discrimination against women and children and those who have suffered emotional or physical abuse; thus his collaborations with other artists for the benefit of the victims of famine in Africa and of war in Yugoslavia.